ShimShim46/HFT-CNN/README.md

 Notes:

-* When you chose CNN-Hierarchy or CNN-fine-tuning, learn a model by using **Pre-process**.
+* When you choose CNN-Hierarchy or CNN-fine-tuning, learn a model by using **Pre-process**
-    * Example) ``` ModelType=Pre-process => ModelType=CNN-Hierarchy```
+    * Example: ``` ModelType=Pre-process => ModelType=CNN-Hierarchy```
     ![result](https://github.com/ShimShim46/HFT-CNN/blob/media/pre-process_demo.gif)
-* When you chose **Pre-process**, it learns the top level of a hierarchy and stores CNN parameters.
+* When you choose **Pre-process**, it learns the top level of a hierarchy and stores CNN parameters.
 The stored parameters are used in both CNN-Hierarchy and CNN-fine-tuning.

 ## Word embedding
-Our codes utilize word embedding obtained by [fastText](https://github.com/facebookresearch/fastText).
+my code utilize word embedding obtained by [fastText](https://github.com/facebookresearch/fastText).
 There are two options:
 1. You can simply run example.sh.
 In this case, ```wiki.en.vec``` is downloaded in the directory Word_embedding and is used for training.